-- New electric cars and low-emission cars a low-emission car is one with CO2 emissions of up to 75g/km (50g/km from April 2018). - Charge-point equipment for electric vehicles. - Zero-emission goods vehicles, such as electric vans. - Qualifying energy-saving equipment, such as high-efficiency lighting units and solar thermal systems. - Qualifying water-efficient equipment that is designed to improve water quality and/or reduce water use, for example, water-efficient showers and taps, and vehicle-wash water reclaim units.
+- New electric cars and low-emission cars a low-emission car is one with CO2 emissions of up to 75g/km (50g/km from April 2018). - Zero-emission goods vehicles, such as electric vans. - Qualifying energy-saving equipment, such as high-efficiency lighting units and solar thermal systems. - Qualifying water-efficient equipment that is designed to improve water quality and/or reduce water use, for example, water-efficient showers and taps, and vehiclewash water reclaim units.